minieinim/BW-Lang/README.md

 # prints "Hello World"
 ```
 ## Functions and Variables
-Both uses the keyword `let`.
-But they are different:
+Both uses the keyword `let`; but they are different:
 ```
 let foo 1
 print foo "\n" # prints 1